weder96/aws-certification-learning/module-26/README.md

 **Definitions**

+AWS **CodePipeline** is a fully managed service that automates the build, test, and deployment processes in a continuous integration and continuous delivery (CI/CD) workflow.
+CodePipeline orchestrates the entire CI/CD pipeline, integrating services like CodeCommit for source control, CodeBuild for building and testing, and CodeDeploy for deployment.

 - A fully managed continuous delivery service that helps you automate your release pipelines for application and infrastructure updates.
 - You can easily integrate AWS CodePipeline with third-party services such as GitHub or with your own custom plugin